 We worry about what will happen if we let go; will we survive?
 Change is scary!
 People use the expression “better the devil you know than the devil you don’t”, or “a bird in the hand is worth two in the bush”, but that usually doesn’t justify not taking a chance.
 We recite those types of quotes to make ourselves feel better about not making life changing (and often scary) decisions.
 I now know that sometimes it’s better to have no devil at all, and that sometimes even one bird can crap all over you.

-Sometimes it’s better to let go.
+Sometimes that means making a decision to let go.
+To feel the fear and do it anyway.
 What’s the worst thing that can happen?
 Maybe we’ll find out that like that tiny fly – we too have wings and we too can fly.